 Every oasis needs a place for you to put up your feet and relax, so why not build a seating area for your backyard?
-There are many different options to choose from, but ensure the patio set you choose will provide plenty of seating for guests when you entertain.
-Your backyard escape is the perfect place for dinner dates and cocktail parties.
-That means benches and outdoor couches are always a good idea.
+There are many different options to choose from, but ensure the patio set you choose will fit the space you have while also providing plenty of seating for guests when you entertain.

 2) Build Your Own Patio Table with a Built-In Cooler

-You may have a place to sit, but what about a place to store your beer or wine?
 Take your backyard from boring to amazing with this DIY patio table that has a cooler built right into it.
-This idea takes the table one step further by including a lid for the coolers in the middle so that the table can be used for dining as well.
-The best thing about this table?
+Your “cooler table” could even include a lid in the middle so that the table can be used for dining as well.
+The best thing about this DIY idea?
 You’ll never have to get up for a refill again!